Independence and adventure on the Alaska Railroad for a young traveler.

 Skeptical, my parents asked me more about it, and I told them all about how Bryan goes to visit his dad down there, and they agreed to call the ticketing office on Monday.

 Monday was the last day of school, and when I got home, my parents surprised me by telling me that they talked about it and, when I was ready to go down to Seward, they’d buy me a ticket on the condition that I don’t call them and ask for a ride home before my return ticket.
 We laughed a little because I had asked them to come pick me up from sleepovers before.
-I agreed, and they reassured me that they would get me if it really was bad and I needed to go home.
+I agreed, and they reassured me that they would get me if I really needed to go home.

-Excited, I called Bryan and we planned for me to visit in the last week of June and go home on July 6th.
+I was so excited that I called Bryan, and we planned for me to visit in the last week of June and go home on July 6th.

-When my parents took me to the rail depot downtown early in the morning, I saw many people getting dropped off with their bags, some dads with fishing poles and nets, their friends were already there waiting to meet them, and they had coolers and folding chairs.
-I saw three kids being dropped off by their mom; she handed the oldest boy a paper plate with cookies and told him to give them to his father.
-A group of Coast Guard cadets was waiting together on the grass out front, and an old lady pulled up to the curb and dropped off a young couple and their baby.
-Seeing all these people getting on the train made me feel connected and more comfortable.
+When my parents took me to the rail depot downtown early in the morning, I was surprised to see many people being dropped off at the curb with their bags.
+There was a group of dads with fishing poles and nets; their friends were already there waiting to meet them with coolers and folding chairs.
+A mother dropped Three children off; she handed the oldest boy a paper plate with cookies and told him to give them to his father: “They’re his favorite.”
+A group of Coast Guard cadets were waiting together on the grass out front, and an elderly woman was seeing off a young couple and their baby.
+I remember feeling connected to my fellow travelers, which made me more comfortable going alone.
 We were all traveling together.

 The train ride to Seward was terrific.
-I’d never been on a train before, and although I had driven to Seward with my family before, I saw some familiar sights in a new way and with a sense of independence that made it more significant.
+I’d never been on a train before, and although I had traveled to Seward by car, seeing the landscape from a new perspective and having a sense of independence made it a brand-new experience.
 We stopped to pick up some people at Portage, and shortly after that, the train separated from the highway and went into the mountains, where everything I saw was brand new to me.
 We stopped at Spencer to drop off some hikers with pack rafts and again at Moose Pass to drop off that young couple and their baby; some of their friends were waiting to meet them.

 When we arrived at Seward, my friend Bryan was there to greet me with his dad.
 We rode in his pickup around the bay to his cabin perched on the rocks above the bay off Nash Road.